Local uniqueness of the Black String with small circle size: Introduction

 The article is structured as follows: in \cref{section:background} we present some facts from analysis that are used later.
 In \cref{section:scalar-field-analysis} we prove \cref{theorem:main-uniqueness}, proving the uniqueness for the toy problem of the scalar field.
 Last, in \cref{section:metric-analysis} we prove the local uniqueness theorem \cref{theorem:metric-main-uniqueness}.

 \textbf{Acknowledgments.} The authors thank Toby Wiseman for helpful conversations.
 D.P. was supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, funded by Schmidt Sciences.
-E.A. was supported by the STFC Consolidated Grant ST/W507519/1.
-E.A. thanks Veronika Hubeny, James Lucietti and Hari Kunduri for valuable feedback after her seminars.
+EA was supported by the STFC Consolidated Grant ST/W507519/1.